BedrockStreaming/tech.bedrockstreaming.com/_posts/2022-08-02-private-cdn-logs.md

 ## Technical Solution

-At bedrock we like to keep things simple.
+At Bedrock we like to keep things simple.
 We think our CDN main mission is to serve video as efficiently as possible.
 Our CDN’s servers can’t keep PetaBytes of logs on their disks.
 This is why we chose to output logs to Amazon S3.

 The real benefit to using S3 is that you can easily plug it into Glue and Athena which allows you to request TeraBytes of data easily.